Yacoby/cs-large-practical/doc/README.md

 ------------
 This is the program for 2012 Computer Science Large Practical as setout in the [Handout](http://www.inf.ed.ac.uk/teaching/courses/cslp/coursework/CSLP-2012.pdf)

 This file is written using [Markdown](http://daringfireball.net/projects/markdown/).
-While you can convert it to html using [Markdown.pl](http://daringfireball.net/projects/markdown/) or any other converter it is intergrated with doxygen and apears as the main page of the doxygen documentation
+While you can convert it to html using [Markdown.pl](http://daringfireball.net/projects/markdown/) or any other converter it is intergrated with doxygen and apears as the main page of the doxygen documentation and also bundled as a pdf

 Building
 --------
-The program requires:

-* gnustep-base
-* gnustep-make

-This was also built on (Arch) Linux using GNUstep.
+The program requires GNUstep and was built on Ubunut 12.10 and Arch Linux GNUstep.

 Ensure you have run GNUstep.sh to setup your environmental variables.
 [See the GNUstep documentation for more details](http://www.gnustep.org/resources/documentation/User/GNUstep/gnustep-howto_4.html)